Unified App + Web Properties from Google Analytics

 Keep an eye out for upcoming blog posts and webinars from Bounteous with more information about App + Web.
 There are plenty of other resources out there as well, including the implementation guide in the Google Analytics developer portal.

-Attend our webinars - We’re kicking off 2020 with a series of webinars on the new tools, its benefits, and Q&A. Join us in January or register to receive the recording.
+Attend our webinars — We’re kicking off 2020 with a series of webinars on the new tools, its benefits, and Q&A. Register to receive the recording of our App + Web Webinar we hosted in January 2020.

 Join our in-person training — We’ve been teaching Google Analytics for over a decade!
 App + Web has been incorporated into our Google Analytics trainings, and look for specialized courses in 2020.